sunainha-vijay/DevSecOps/README.md

 "Automatic Analysis" was disabled in the SonarCloud project settings, resolving the conflict.

 ### 3. Bandit Security Linter Warning
-Challenge: The Bandit security scan failed the build due to a B104:hardcoded_bind_all_interfaces warning on the line app.run(host="0.0.0.0", ...).
+Challenge: The Bandit SAST tool flagged a medium-severity vulnerability (B104:hardcoded_bind_all_interfaces) on the line app.run(host="0.0.0.0").
+This presented a conflict: this configuration is often necessary for containerized deployment environments (like Render) but is a security risk for local development on an open network.

-Assumption: The app.run() command is only intended for local development.
-The production deployment on Render uses a secure, production-grade WSGI server (Gunicorn), which is configured separately.
+Assumption/Principle: Security analysis must be context-aware.
+A configuration that is appropriate for a sandboxed production environment may be insecure for an uncontrolled local development environment.

-Solution: For secure local development, the host was changed to app.run(host="127.0.0.1", ...).
-This resolves the security warning for the code intended for local use, while the production environment remains unaffected and secure.
+Solution: The solution acknowledges that the if __name__ == "__main__": block is strictly for local development, as the Render deployment uses a production-grade WSGI server (Gunicorn) defined in its Start Command.
+Therefore, the code was modified to use the more secure host="127.0.0.1" for local execution.
+This satisfies the security linter for the relevant context (local development) without impacting the production deployment configuration.